2ndSightLab/ai-tracker/issues.md

 6/2/2026 6:18 PM

+🟡 Kiro can only be deployed in us-east-1.
+Maybe put it in it's own acct locked down to that region? or even it's own ou?
+TBD

 🟡 Org Policy to only allow IMDSv2

 🟡 May be a dup but I think the user/role has to be deployed prior to teh location it is in the base env.